-CISL is part of the COURTIERS Group.
-Some members of CISL staff provide services to other entities within the Group and vice versa and this is reflected in how they are remunerated.
-CISL's remuneration policy is consistent with the remuneration policy of the other UK-based entities within the Group and, in particular, with the remuneration policy that applies to Courtiers Asset Management Ltd.
+Courtiers Supports Services Limted ("CSSL") is part of the Courtiers Group.
+Some members of CSSL staff provide services to other entities within the Group this is reflected in how they are remunerated.
+CSSL's remuneration policy is consistent with the remuneration policy of the other UK-based entities within the Group and, in particular, with the remuneration policy that applies to Courtiers Asset Management Ltd and Courtiers Investment Services Ltd. The policy is designed to ensure that the firm does not encourage any excessive risk taking and that staff interests are aligned with those of our clients.
+We are classified as a level 3 firm within SYSC 19 Remuneration Code with regard to remuneration policies and consider our disclosures are appropriate for a firm of this size.